T-sosthenese/T-sosthenese/README.md

 - 🌱 I’m currently learning **Python, Django, and JavaScript**

-- 💬 Ask me about **python, django, MySQL**
+- 💬 Ask me about **MongoDB, Express, React, Node, python, django, MySQL**

 - 📫 How to reach me **sosthenetmi94@gmail.com**

-- ⚡ Fun fact **"Did you know that the name 'Django' for the web framework is inspired by the famous jazz guitarist Django Reinhardt?
-Just as Reinhardt revolutionized jazz with his unique style, Django for Python has been a pioneering force in web development, making it smooth and enjoyable.
-Just like jazz, where every musician brings their own flair, Django allows developers to bring their creativity to the world of web applications.
-Let's code with the rhythm of Django!"**
+- ⚡ Fun fact **"Did you know that MongoDB gets its name from the word 'humongous'?
+It's a play on words highlighting the database's ability to handle enormous amounts of data.
+MongoDB was designed to be scalable and flexible, making it a popular choice for modern web applications alongside technologies like Express, React, Node.js, and Python with Django"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">